Female voices from Niger: 'Believe in women'

 Donate today and help some of the world's poorest people.Donate now

-I meet Nadiya Imbrahima (18) and her daughter Loubaba (seven months) in a bustling Concern supported health clinic in rural Nigerien village.
+I meet Nadiya Imbrahima (18) and her seven-month-old daughter Loubaba in a bustling Concern supported health clinic in rural Nigerien village.
 Loubaba is sitting contently on her mother’s knee but she is thin and delicate, and visibly suffering from malnutrition.

 Nadiya informs me that Loubaba has been suffering from diarrhea for the past three days.

-“I was really worried about her before I brought her here,” tells Nadiya, “I was afraid for her life – I didn’t know if she would survive.”
+“I was really worried about her before I brought her here,” explains Nadiya.
+“I was afraid for her life – I didn’t know if she would survive.”

 She tells me that Loubaba weighs just 4.7kg and her upper arm measures 9cm – a clear and worrying indication of severe acute malnutrition.